civican/legisinfo/42-1/bills/C-7/bill_text.md

     The Board is to provide adjudication services that consist of the hearing of applications and complaints made under this Part and Division 1 of Part 2.1, the referral of grievances to adjudication in accordance with Part 2 and Division 2 of Part 2.1 and the hearing of matters brought before the Board under Part 3.
 The Board is also to provide adjudication services in accordance with the `Public Sector Equitable Compensation Act`.

-  **(9)** If paragrph 469(9)(b) of the first Act has not produced its effects before the day on which section `36` of this Act comes into force, that paragraph is amended by replacing "`Public Service Labour Relations and Employment Board Act`, as enacted by section 365 of this Act," with "`Federal Public Sector Labour Relations and Employment Board Act`".
+  **(9)** If paragraph 469(9)(b) of the first Act has not produced its effects before the day on which section `36` of this Act comes into force, that paragraph is amended by replacing "`Public Service Labour Relations and Employment Board Act`, as enacted by section 365 of this Act," with "`Federal Public Sector Labour Relations and Employment Board Act`".

   **(10)** If paragraph 469(9)(b) of the first Act produces its effects on the day on which section `36` of this Act comes into force, then that paragraph is deemed to have produced its effects before that coming into force.

-### Section 72
+### Section 70

   **(1)** Subsections (2) to (4) apply if Bill C-4, introduced in the 1st Session of the 42nd Parliament and entitled "An Act to amend the Canada Labour Code, the Parliamentary Employment and Staff Relations Act, the Public Service Labour Relations Act and the Income Tax Act" (in this section referred to as the *other Act*) receives royal assent.